utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/gradle.md

-This binding uses [Gradle](https://gradle.org) as its build tool and you will need version 6.0 or higher installed.
+This module uses [Gradle](https://gradle.org) as its build tool and you will need version 6.0 or higher installed.
 The next requirement is to have a Godot project, if you don't have it yet please create one.
 You will also need to have Java 9 or higher installed for development.
 But don't worry, your users won't have to install java to use your application.
 This module embedds a JRE with your application.

 Open a terminal and `cd` to root directory of your Godot project.